 The XT2 handles noise beautifully too so I keep the camera on A-ISO pretty much all the time and bracket the shutter speed at 1/125 so to avoid blur in most scenarios, unless it’s intentional of course in which case I’ll over-ride appropriately.
 I’ve shot up to 12,800 and been pretty happy with the results.

 Many people shoot JPEG with the Fuji system and I can totally understand why; they do look great SOOC.
 However I always shoot compressed RAW and use lightroom to customise my final images using Classic Chrome picture profile as the starting point.

 I have a very specific look I like to go for and having the ability to fine tune in LR is something I really enjoy as part of my workflow.
 I do however capture medium JPEGS too as I’ll want these available if I’d like to send the image to my phone to share on social media ahead of getting the studio.

 Hong Kong is a well oiled machine that welcomes people to travel all over the city to eat, drink and explore.
 Between every cityscape there’s a story to capture and connections to be made and in reality, 36 hours was never going to be enough to see this all.
 But I’ll be back no doubt, ready to take in the bold beauty of this city as soon as I get the chance.

-“Hi I’m Tarik Ahmet, a London based photographer from Oh Brother Creative.
+“Hi, I’m Tarik Ahmet, a London based documentary portrait photographer.
 I photograph people mainly because they amaze me.
 The way people react and interact with one another is fascinating and I don’t think I’ll ever grow tired of trying to understand what people are thinking at any given time.
 A photograph gives you that split second to look deep into their eyes and intercept their expression to create a story of what may or may not be.
 It’s a privilege to capture a moment or a person to have that moment linger for as long as you want it to.
 A smile, a tear, a hug, all moments that mean so much.”